 Basal body temperature (BBT) refers to the temperature you have when you first wake up in the morning prior to moving your body at all.
 Your basal body temperature rises by about 1°F or less during the 24-hour window after ovulation occurs.
 This is caused by the secretion of progesterone, the hormone which helps your uterine lining become spongy and thick in preparation for implantation of an embryo.

 Your BBT will remain raised until your body begins the menstruation process if pregnancy hasn’t taken place.
 Tracking your BBT may provide clues about your ovulation pattern from month to month, although this method is not foolproof.
-A study from 2000 of over 200 women found that late ovulation cannot be predicted by any method and that no symptom of ovulation, including BBT, corresponds perfectly with the release of an egg.
+A of over 200 women found that late ovulation cannot be predicted by any method and that no symptom of ovulation, including BBT, corresponds perfectly with the release of an egg.
 BBT charting is also inefficient for women who have even slightly irregular periods.

 Changes in cervical mucus